Table of Contents

 bu.edu/astronomy/events/public-open-night-at-the-observatory

 As you can see, planning a trip to Boston doesn’t have to swallow your budget like the Boston Harbor swallowed all that tea.
 These free activities will let you explore the city’s history, nature and more while saving your dough for more important purchases.
 (Bottle service?
 Assless chaps?
 We don’t judge.)
-Just remember to book your trip with Wanderu, where you can compare cheap buses, trains and flights all in the same search.
+Just remember to book your trip with Wanderu, where you can find cheap Acela tickets to Boston and the best deals on buses to Boston.